upnodedev/op-erigon-docker-compose/Readme.md

 Update L1_RPC_ENDPOINT (Required) and ROLLUP_HISTORICALRPC (Optional) in .env

-For L1_RPC_ENDPOINT, you can use any external archive node providers such as Alchemy and Infura or host your own dedicated one with [Upnode Deploy](https://deploy.upnode.org)
+For L1_RPC_ENDPOINT, you should use Alchemy ethereum endpoint (Free plan is sufficient)

 Then just run